 In order to encourage students to act upon what they have discussed in this session, lead them in developing a mission statement for your group.
 If you already have a mission statement, encourage students to discuss how the group is accomplishing its mission.
-An easy way to get things started here is to match a "Group Decree" with a "Purpose" listed above.
+An easy way to get things started here is to match a "Youth Group Decree" with a "Purpose" listed above.
 You might want to organize the statement as follows:

-Our Group Exists to: (insert a purpose from the list "Our Group's Purpose")
+Our youth group exists to: (insert a purpose from the list "Youth Group's Purpose")

-We plan to accomplish this by: (list a decree from the list "Group Decrees" that supports the purpose you just noted)
+We plan to accomplish this by: (list a decree from the list "Youth Group Decrees" that supports the purpose you just noted)